-Park Ridge Students took the newly required Start Strong Assessments between October 5th, 2021 and October 12th, 2021, with make-ups concluding recently.
-The Start Strong test is intended to be a diagnostic test of student skills from the previous year's grade standards.
+Park Ridge Students took the newly required Start Strong Assessments between October 12th, 2022 and October 19th, 2022, with make-ups concluding recently.
+The Start Strong test is intended to be a test of student skills from the previous year's grade standards.
 For instance, a student currently in Grade 5 would have taken a test on Grade 4 ELA Standards.

 Teachers have the preliminary results from the exam and are using that to inform instruction.
 However, please note that these results are preliminary.
 The State will distribute Individualized Score Reports (ISRs) for each student who took an exam.
 These score reports will be mailed home as soon as the District receives them.
 Please wait for the ISR, as that will include all relevant, validated data about your child's performance on the Start Strong Assessment.

 The Start Strong Assessment includes a Parent Portal side for parent information.
 You may register for the Parent Portal at your convenience.